Monthly Archives: February 2018

 Malcolm X

-Malcolm had converted to Islam during his time in prison and when he was released he quickly rose through the ranks to become one of the leaders of the Nation of Islam movement here in the United States.
-Malcolm’s first transformation was from a burglar to a devout Muslim leader preaching an extreme approach to Civil Rights.
-His second transformation occurred when he took his pilgrimage to Mecca where he prayed alongside Muslims of many different races.
-He then realized that racial harmony was in fact possible.
+Malcolm converted to Islam during his time in prison, and upon his release, quickly rose through the ranks to become a leader in the Nation of Islam here in the United States.
+His first transformation was from a burglar to a devout Muslim leader who took an extreme stance on civil rights.
+His second transformation came during his pilgrimage to Mecca, where he prayed alongside Muslims of many races and realized that racial harmony was indeed possible.